-1. Preview Navigator - Displays the region of the preview image you are currently focused on.

-2. Zoom Buttons - Use the zoom buttons to zoom in and out of your image.
-Or you can also set your image to fit the preview window or to view it at 100%.
+- 1. Preview Navigator Displays the region of the preview image you are currently focused on. - 2.
+Zoom Buttons Use the zoom buttons to zoom in and out of your image.
+Or you can also set your image to fit the preview window or to view it at 100%. - 3.
+Undo and Redo buttons - 4.
+Snap and Recall buttons.
+Save up to 99 snapshot settings for comparison. - 5.
+Sliders and Parameters Controls the editing process using sliders to adjust the various effects. - 6.
+Additional Slider Controls Use the "Reset All" button to reset all of the sliders values back to zero.

-3. Preview Display Modes / Auto Brightness

-4. Undo and Redo buttons.

-5. Sliders and Parameters - Controls the editing process using sliders to adjust the various effects.

-6. Additional Slider Controls - Use the "Reset All" button to reset all of the sliders values back to zero.